feniix/terraform-provider-po/README.md

 # This is a terraform provider for Prometheus operator deployments on Kubernetes

+Most of the code is "stolen" from terraform-provider-kubernetes and https://github.com/greg-gajda/terraform-provider-po but upgrade the terraform-plugin-sdk to v2

 For now only support service monitors.

 All of this is hardly tested, but generally speaking it works, you can deploy service monitors with it.